Geometric Constraints in Deep Learning Frameworks: A Survey: Learning Geometric Representations

 \subsection{Pseudo-Label Generation with Cross-View Consistency}

-In self-supervised MVS frameworks, one of the effective methods of applying geometric constraints is by generating pseudo-labels.
+In self-supervised MVS frameworks, pseudo-labels are an effective method of applying geometric constraints.
 Generating pseudo-labels requires application of cross-view consistency constraints, which encourages the MVS framework to be geometrically consistent during training and evaluation \cite{yang2021self, liu2023geometric}.
 Since the model learns with self-supervision, it also helps with the challenging task of collecting multi-view ground truth data.
-In this section, we discuss three methods of generating pseudo-labels for self-supervision, labels from high-resolution training images \cite{yang2021self}, sparse pseudo-label generation \cite{liu2023geometric} and semi-dense pseudo-label generation \cite{liu2023geometric}.
+In this section, we discuss three methods of generating pseudo-labels for self-supervision, labels from high-resolution training images \cite{yang2021self}, sparse pseudo-label generation \cite{liu2023geometric} and semi-dense pseudo-labels \cite{liu2023geometric}.

 Yang et al. \cite{yang2021self} apply pseudo-label learning in four steps.
-First, they estimate the depth map based on photometric consistency, Sec. \ref{subsec:photometric-consistency}, using a coarse network (low-resolution network).
-With the initial pseudo-label in hand, they apply a two-step iterative self-training to refine these pseudo-labels, see Fig. \ref{fig:pseud-label-filtering}.
-They utilize fine-network (high-resolution network) to refine the initial coarse pseudo-labels utilizing more discriminative features from high-resolution images.
-The fine-network estimates high-resolution labels which are then filtered with a cross-view depth consistency check, Sec. \ref{sec:cross-view}, utilizing depth re-projection error to measure pseudo-label consistency.
+First, they estimate a depth map based on photometric consistency, Sec. \ref{subsec:photometric-consistency}, using a coarse network (low-resolution network).
+With the initial pseudo-label in hand, they apply two step iterative self-training to refine these pseudo-labels, see Fig. \ref{fig:pseud-label-filtering}.
+They utilize fine-grained high-resolution networks to refine the initial coarse pseudo-labels utilizing more discriminative features from high-resolution images.
+The fine-network estimates high-resolution labels which are then filtered with a cross-view depth consistency check, Sec. \ref{sec:cross-view}, utilizing depth re-projection error.
 Finally, the high-resolution filtered pseudo-labels from $N$ different views are fused using a multi-view fusion method.
 It generates a more complete point cloud of the scene.
-The point cloud is then rendered to generate cross-view geometrically consistent new pseudo-labels to guide the coarse network depth estimation pipeline.
+The point cloud is then rendered to generate cross-view, geometrically consistent new pseudo-labels to guide the coarse network depth estimation pipeline.